robinvanderlee/positive-selection/README.md

+**********************

-Evolutionary analyses: inference of positive selection In the first of two steps for inferring positive selection using codeml, the 11,096 filtered and masked alignments were subjected to ML analysis under evolutionary models that limit dN/dS to range from 0 to 1 (‘neutral’ model) and under models that allow dN/dS > 1 (‘selection’ model; Text S1)(19).
+In the first of two steps for inferring positive selection using codeml, the 11,096 filtered and masked alignments were subjected to ML analysis under evolutionary models that limit dN/dS to range from 0 to 1 (‘neutral’ model) and under models that allow dN/dS > 1 (‘selection’ model; Text S1)(19).
 Genes were inferred to have evolved under positive selection if the likelihood ratio test (LRT) indicates that the selection model provides a significantly better fit to the data than does the neutral model (PLRT < 0.05, after Benjamini Hochberg correction for testing 11,096 genes).
 We included apparent Positively Selected Genes (aPSG) if they met the LRT significance criteria under all four tested ML parameter combinations.
-These combinations consist of two sets of evolutionary models: M1a (neutral) vs. M2a (selection); M7 (beta) vs. M8 (beta&ω).
-And two codon frequency models: F61 (empirical estimates for the frequency of each codon); F3X4 (calculated from the average nucleotide frequencies at the three codon positions).
-I.e. we used combinations of the following codeml parameters: NSsites = 1 2 or NSsites = 7 8; CodonFreq = 2 or CodonFreq = 3; cleandata = 0, method = 0, fix_blength = 2.
-2,992 (27%) genes showed significant evidence of apparent positive selection at the level of the whole alignment (Figure S2A).

 Second, for the significant aPSG we retrieved from the site-specific codeml ML analyses (step one, above) the Bayesian posterior probabilities, which indicate the individual codons that may have evolved under positive selection (Text S1)(39).
 We included apparent Positively Selected Residues (aPSR) if their codons were assigned high posteriors under all four ML parameter combinations (Pposterior (ω > 1)   > 0.99).
 416 aPSG contain at least one significant aPSR (1405 in total; Figure S2B).

 Quality control